 The University encourages the use of bicycles as an economical and environmentally sound means of transportation.
 Bike racks are provided throughout campus.
 Bikes may not be locked to stairwells, trees, lamp posts, or other structures aside from the designated racks.
 Bikes are not permitted in buildings, tunnels or on the Athletic Track.
 The owner is solely responsible for his or her bicycle.
 Security may move or impound any bicycle that is not proper stored.
 Abandoned bicycles are tagged at the end of each semester and if not removed within three days, they will be removed from the bicycle rack.

 Option 1: Motorcycle users requiring to park only within the Motorcycle designated areas are required to purchase a campus Motorcycle parking permit.
 Designated areas are provided in Lots C, O, and N only.

-Motorcycles may be parked in any permit area, provided the owner of the motorcycle has a valid university permit for that lot.
-The motorcycle license plate must be registered with Parking Services.
-The permit need not be displayed on motorcycles in these areas.
-Motorcycles not registered with Parking Services will be ticketed and/or towed.
+Option 2: Motorcycle users who hold a valid University Parking Permit, may park their motorcycle within their designated permit area, and within the Motorcycle designated areas on campus.
+The motorcycle license plate must be registered with Campus Mobility Services.
+Motorcycles not registered with Campus Mobility Services will be ticketed and/or towed.

 Motorcycles parked in Pay and Display or at meters are subject to the posted parking fees.

 Motorized scooters are subject to the same regulations as motorcycles.